apache/fluo-uno/README.md

 ## Setup command

-The `setup` command will install the downloaded tarballs to the directory set by `$INSTALL` in your env.sh and run you local development cluster.
+The `setup` command will install the downloaded tarballs to the directory set by `$INSTALL` in your `uno.conf` and run you local development cluster.
 The command can be run in several different ways:

 1. Sets up Apache Accumulo and its dependencies of Hadoop, Zookeeper.
 This starts all processes and will wipe Accumulo/Hadoop if this command was run previously.